|

 observing celibacy with any consistency.[9]
 It was probable that the situation was similar

+in corresponding countries.
 Meanwhile, in June 1991 in Western Australia,

 the Child Migrant Friendship Society was largely superceded by another